 This clause provides the area where such confidential information is to be used & reverse engineering of the demo of the product is prohibited.

 #5 – Legal Obligations

-In this clause, the parties provide that in case of a legal obligation parties may have to disclose some confidential information covered by the NDA, which will not be considered as the breach of the agreement.
+In this clause, the parties provide that in case of a legal obligation, parties may have to disclose some confidential information covered by the NDA, which will not be considered as a breach of the agreement.